Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Robot Design and Construction

-Each actuator of Fig. \ref{fig:experiment:robot-motion-design} is realized with a thin-film PZT fiber composite bonded to a thin (50 \textmu m) stell substrate with 100 \textmu m of epoxy.
-In practice, applying positive/negative voltages cause the piezoelectric material to expand/contract laterally, causing the assemble to curl up/down (Fig. \ref{fig:experiment:bending-mechanism}).
-We used commercially available piezoelectric fiber composite (Smart Material Corp.
-Sarasota, Florida.
-Part numbers: M-8514-P1, M-8514-P2).
+Each actuator of Fig. \ref{fig:experiment:robot-motion-design} is realized with a 300-\textmu{}m-thick thin-film lead-zirconate-titanate (PZT) device bonded with 100 \textmu m of epoxy to a thin (50-\textmu m) steel substrate.
+Applying a positive voltage causes the piezoelectric material to expand or contract laterally, resulting in the assembly curling down or up.
+(Fig. \ref{fig:experiment:bending-mechanism}).
+We used commercially available piezoelectric fiber composite devices \cite{Smartmaterial}.

-Five fiber units were laminated onto a single steel foil (2.5 cm x 50 cm) to create the robot (Fig. \ref{fig:experiment:cross-section}).
-In practice, the actuator degrades if a significant voltage is applied in the direction other than designed.
-Thus, we designed our robot to rely on one sign of voltage in each actuator, extend or contact, so that each actuator bends either up or down, but not both.
-Since all actuators were on top of the substrate, the contracted piezoelectric unit (\#3, in Fig. \ref{fig:experiment:cross-section}) is applied negative voltages in normal operations and bend down, while the others (\#1, \#2, \#4, \#5) are applied positive voltages and bend up.
+Five piezo devices were laminated onto a single steel foil (50 cm long, 2.5 cm wide) to create the robot (Fig. \ref{fig:experiment:cross-section}).
+The PZT actuators we used are recommended for use with only one sign of applied voltage, since they degrade if the opposite sign of voltage is applied.
+Because our high-voltage supplies we used had only a positive output, in our experiments, we used two kinds of commercially-available piezoelectric composite actuators: one optimized for curling down (when on top of a flexible substrate) with a positive applied voltage (type P1) as in Fig. \ref{fig:experiment:bending-mechanism}, and the second optimized for curling up with a positive applied voltage (type P2), with voltage polarity defined by the markings on each actuator.
+Thus type P2 actuators (numbers 1,2,4 and 5 in Fig \ref{fig:experiment:cross-section}) only curled up, and type P1 actuator (number 3 in Fig. \ref{fig:experiment:cross-section}) only curled down.

+However, for a more general model, the analyses in this paper of the robot shape due to piezoelectric effects assume all actuators have the properties of type P2, with negative voltages used to cause the central actuator (\#3) to curl down.
+The magnitude of the free strain per volt of the type P1 actuators used in actuator \#3 is a factor of {1.7} smaller than that of the type P2 actuators (0.75 vs 1.3 ppm/V).
+Thus the experimental applied voltages used on actuator \#3 in our work are {-1.7} times those in the modeling.

-Fig. \ref{fig:experiment:robot-experimental-setup} shows the top view of the robot experimental setup, and Fig. \ref{fig:robot-side-view} shows the side view when it is actuated.
-Thin and light gold wires are connected from the solder pads on the actuators to high voltage supplies.
+Fig. \ref{fig:experiment:robot-experimental-setup} shows the top view of the robot, and Fig. \ref{fig:robot-side-view} shows the side view while it is actuated.
+Thin gold wires are connected from the solder pads on the actuators to high-voltage supplies.
+The system is put in a Faraday cage and contains the robot prototype as well as power and control electronics (Fig. \ref{fig:system-picture}).